fluffy/SprayWind/doc/design.md

 ![connectors](connectors.png "Connectors")

-The red and black banana plugs connect to the + / - (respectively) of the battery - Don't hook them up backwards or everything will explode.
+The circular connector provides power and current / voltage sense lines.
 The BNC cable connects to the anemometer (outside is ground).
-The RCA jack has the debug serial data - outside is ground and inside is 19.2kbps 8N1 serial data at 5V TTL voltage levels.
+The RCA jack has the debug serial data - outside is ground and inside is 19.2 kbps 8N1 serial data at 5V TTL voltage levels.
+The 1/4 inch stereo plug provides the 1-wire connection for the thermometer.
+Sleeve is ground, tip is +5 V, and ring is the 1-wire bus.

 # Cost of system

 Very approximate costs in US$ as of Dec 2012

-Equipment
+Equipment:

-SPOT Device: 150
+1. SPOT Device: 150
-SatUplink Shield: 21
+2. SatUplink Shield: 21
-Shipping: 25
+2. Shipping: 25
-Arduino Mega 2560: 60
+2. Arduino Mega 2560: 60
-Proto Shield: 20
+2. Proto Shield: 20
-Temperature Sensor: 5
+2. Temperature Sensor: 5
-Misc parts: 25
+2. Misc parts: 25
-Battery: 100
+2. Battery: 100
-Things I forgot: 60
-OpenLog: 26
+2. OpenLog: 26
-FlashCard: 5
+2. FlashCard: 5
+2. Power Supply: 10
+2. Things I forgot: ??

 Total: about $500

-Anual Fees
+Annual Fees:

-Spot Account: 100
+1. Spot Account: 100
-Spot Messages (1/hour): 876
+2. Spot Messages (1/hour): 876
-Domain Name: 15
+2. Domain Name: 15
-DNS: 30
+2. DNS: 30
-Website: 120
+2. Website: 120
-CloudMailIn: 108
+2. CloudMailIn: 108

-Total: 1249
-($3.42 / day - less than Starbucks)
+Total: 1249 ($3.42 / day - less than Starbucks)

 # The next version:

+Things to consider for the "next" version:

-Design for low power.
+* Design for low power.
 Don't use arduino power supplies.
 Include a real time clock with alarm function to wake up the arduino so it can be put in sleep mode.
 Do all 3 volt design.
 Make sure sleep mode works.
 Remove all the LEDs from spot and arduino.

-Think about input power protection battery sense circuit.
+* Think about input power protection battery sense circuit.

-Think about local status reporting.
+* Think about local status reporting.

-Real time clock to sync reporting on the hour and reduce reporting at night.
+* Real time clock to sync reporting on the hour and reduce reporting at night.

-Figure out solar power.
+* Figure out solar power.

-Use magnets for mounting boards to box ?
+* Use magnets for mounting boards to box ?

-Add local display of wind / voltage ?
+* Add local display of wind / voltage ?

-Use soft serial out for debug information
+* Use soft serial out for debug information

-Consider adding logging to SD card
+* Consider adding logging to SD card

-All cables are things you can buy - no soldering DIN connectors.
+* All cables are things you can buy - no soldering DIN connectors.
 Way to update firmware without removing board from box.
-Perhaps have all the conenctors soldered main board instead of jumper wired to them.
+Perhaps have all the connectors soldered main board instead of jumper wired to them.